Logiqx/gps-details/docs/devices/coros/firmware/README.md

 Current status:

-- Owners of an APEX Pro or VERTIX with firmware 3.0508.0 (released Aug 2024) are encouraged to downgrade to 3.0309.0.
+- APEX Pro or VERTIX with firmware 3.0508.0 (released Aug 2024) should be downgraded to 3.0309.0
-- Owners of the APEX 2 and APEX 2 Pro are advised to upgrade to firmware 3.0708.0
+- APEX 2 or APEX 2 Pro are advised to upgrade to firmware 3.0808.0
-- Owners of a VERTIX 2 or 2S are advised to avoid the firmware 3.04xx.0, 3.05xx.0, and 3.0708.0.
-It is advisable to install 3.0708.1113 which works properly.
+- VERTIX 2 or VERTIX 2S are advised to upgrade to firmware 3.0808.0

 Fixing your watch:

 - If you wish to downgrade to 3.0309.0 on your APEX Pro or VERTIX then written [instructions](3.0309.0/install.md) are available!
-- If you wish to install 3.0708.1113 beta on your VERTIX 2 / 2S then written [instructions](3.0708.1113/install.md) are available!

-Prior to reviewing the details on this page it is advisable to read the article about [sampling rates and aliasing](../../../general/aliasing/README.md).
+Prior to reviewing the finer details on this page it is advisable to read the article about [sampling rates and aliasing](../../../general/aliasing/README.md).
 It would also be beneficial to read the [article](../windsurfing/README.md) comparing the windsurfing and speedsurfing activities on COROS watches.